d-EScape/Domoticz_iDetect/README.md

 * Getting connected devices from Netgear Orbi using http api (as an example for adding other methods)

 ## (New) requirements
-* The python modules 'paramiko' and 'fritzconnection' needs to be installed (sudo pip3 install paramiko fritzconnection on linux)
+* Some trackers have their own requirements.
+E.g. using a SSH based tracker requires 'paramiko' to be installed.
+The FRITZ!Box tracker needs 'fritzconnect'.
+If these requirements are not met you cannot use these trackers, but other trackers will still work.
 * Python 3.5 or newer
-* No longer needs sshpass for password based authentication (paramiko takes care of that.
+* No longer needs sshpass for password based authentication (paramiko takes care of that).

 More information and support can be found on the Domoticz forum topic at https://www.domoticz.com/forum/viewtopic.php?f=65&t=20467.